 Human life succeeds when we accommodate to our various limits and live well within them.
 As Martha Nussbaum puts it in Love’s Knowledge, ‘Human limits structure ... human excellences’ (Nussbaum 1992, 378).
 Virtues must be rooted in the realities of human needs and dispositions.
 In her book, Beast and Man, Mary Midgley criticised polarised claims that our nature is either utterly fixed or totally plastic.
 It is more sensible to recognise that our complex, dappled natures delimit a range of ‘schemes of life’ into which we could fit and flourish (Midgley 1978, 68).
-There are many ways for human beings to live but not a limitless range: our challenge is to identify the wiser ways, which presupposes our having an appreciation of wisdom and a proper conception of, and commitment to, it, none of which can be guaranteed.
+There are many ways for human beings to live, but not a limitless range: our challenge is to identify the wiser ways, which presupposes our having an appreciation of wisdom and a proper conception of, and commitment to, it, none of which can be guaranteed.

 The idea of limiting virtues means reframing certain character traits and bringing others into view.
-McPherson notes humility can be scorned as a negative quality—as the obsequiousness of a Uriah Heep or obtuse acceptance of ignorance one should work to correct.
+McPherson notes humility can be scorned as a negative quality—as the obsequiousness of a Uriah Heep or obtuse acceptance of an ignorance one should work to correct.
 Virtuous humility asks us to comport ourselves with a sense of our ‘place in the scheme of things’ (p.28).
 Humility must also be tempered by a proper pride in our status – which, for McPherson, flows from the ‘dignity’ we enjoy for being ‘made in the image of God’ (p.29).
 Alternative groundings can be offered for those without theistic commitments.
 For Iris Murdoch, humility involves a ‘selfless respect for reality’ which stops our picture of ourselves becoming ‘too grand’ (Murdoch 1997, 378).
-Humility for Daoists includes a sense of deep dependence on and ability to align our life with the Way.
+Humility for Daoists includes a sense of deep dependence on and ability to align our life with the Way (Dao).

 McPherson notes several modes of humility.
-Confucius and Aristotle make our character and civic attainments conditional of membership of a tradition or polis.
+Confucius and Aristotle make our character and civic attainments conditional on membership of a tradition or polis.
 Social life means systems of etiquette and good manners which pre-structure our actions.
 Our life and maturation require care and protection that sustains rich dependence on others.
 Our bodies need nourishment and genial environments.
-In these cases, McPherson notes different modes of humility – the docility which makes us teachable; the reverence which limits our handling of sacrality; the respectfulness that precludes brutish ways of treating other people (pp. 55ff).
+In these cases, McPherson notes different modes of humility – the docility which makes us teachable; the reverence which relates us properly to sacrality; the respectfulness that precludes brutish ways of treating other people (pp. 55ff).
 One powerful instance of humility is acceptance of certain ‘absolute prohibitions’ (p.
 62).
 Murder violates the intrinsic value of a life, for instance, and profanation violates sacrality.
 A sense that some actions should never be done structures the range of possible moral identities and behaviours.

 Such identities will be social and communal, and here McPherson endorses moral partialism.
 I know and care more about certain people –my family and close friends, as is right.
 Confucians knew we ought to some care for everyone, but, also, more care (and richer kinds of care) for our intimates (the Mohists were radical, in classical China, for their impartialism).
 In recent history, utilitarianism and Kantianism helped establish a zeal for impartiality and its political analogue, egalitarianism.
 But this occluded many interpersonal limiting virtues.
-McPherson gives the example of neighbourliness – which helps us honour ‘the moral significance of proximity’ (p.73).
+McPherson gives the example of neighbourliness – a virtue which helps us honour ‘the moral significance of proximity’ (p.73).
 One can help and sympathise for ‘distant strangers’.
 But critics will want assurances that society will be structured to support the distant and unloved, as well as our near and dear.
-When the Buddha called for a ‘minimal’ state, he also stipulated that one vital function was to help the ‘needy’ (cf. Moore 2016).
-Caring about everyone in the abstract, maybe, makes it less likely to appreciate or care about those right before us.
+When the Buddha called for a ‘minimal’ state, he also stipulated that one vital function was to help the ‘needy’ (see Moore 2016).
+Caring about everyone in the abstract, perhaps, makes it less likely to appreciate or care about those right before us.